The Ruses for War

 of foreign students at U.S.

-universities, and the spread of U.S. styles of popular music and
+universities, and the spread of U.S. U.S.

 Factors unique to the "Age of imperialism"